Klipper3d/klipper/docs/Config_checks.md

 ### Verify heaters

-Navigate to the Octoprint terminal tab and type in 50 followed by enter in the "Tool" temperature box.
+Navigate to the Octoprint temperature tab and type in 50 followed by enter in the "Tool" temperature box.
 The extruder temperature in the graph should start to increase (within about 30 seconds or so).
 Then go to the "Tool" temperature drop-down box and select "Off".
 After